SimplyInsured/style-guide/front-end/folder_structure.md

 |       |-- QuoteInformationPanel.js
 ```

+**Tips**

+- Try not to create nested Component files too deep.
+Ideally, no levels beyond your component file.
+Ok to go one level beyond.
+Two levels most likely means you went too far.

 ### Everything Else

 Every other file, from sagas to redux files to helpers, should all go into the main root folder.